OpenSourceEconomics/econ-project-templates/src/waf.rst

     python waf.py configure

 in a command prompt.
-You only need to do this once, or if the location of the programs that your project requires changes (say, you installed a new version of LaTeX), you performed a distclean, or manually removed the entire build directory.
+You only need to do this once, or whenever the location of the programs that your project requires changes (say, you installed a new version of LaTeX), you performed a distclean, or manually removed the entire build directory.
 Because of the ``configure`` argument Waf will call the function by the same name, which lives in the main *wscript* file:

 .. literalinclude:: ../python_template/wscript
     :start-after: return os.path.join(path_to_dir, args[-1])